Gaurav927/gaurav927.github.io/monte-carlo-simulation/index.md

 ## The Famous Monte-Hall Problem

+## One hundred people line up to board an airplane.
+Each has a boarding pass withassigned seat.
+However, the first person to board has lost his boarding pass and takes a random seat.
+After that, each person takes the assigned seat if it is unoccupied, and one of unoccupied seats at random otherwise.
+What is the probability that the last person to board gets to sit in his assigned seat?

 ## The expected distance between two points randomly sampled inside a unit square

 ## Estimate the value of pi, euler's number (e)